wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * New - New network: VKontakte(vk.com).
 Repost your blogposts to your VK account.
 * Bug fix - Facebook settings saving problem on some configurations
 * Bug fix - Google+ debug text removed
-* Bug fix - WPMU Edition only. - Lost settings opages on users websites.
+* Bug fix - WPMU Edition only. - Lost settings on pages on users websites.

 = 2.5.3 [01/15/2013] =